-The Proposed Development The Proposed Development is a proposal for 23 wind turbines; 14 at 200 m high to blade tip, (with indicative towers of 120 m and indicative 160 m rotor diameter); and 9 turbines at 180 SHETLAND ISLANDS m high to blade tip, (with indicative towers of 100 m and indicative 160m rotor diameter).
+The Proposed Development

+The Proposed Development is a proposal for 18 wind turbines at 180m high to blade tip.
 A detailed description of the Proposed Development is set out in Chapter 3: Project Description and the accompanying figures.
-The site is located within the northern part of the island of Yell, set into the moorland interior.
+The site is located within the northern part of the island of Yell. set into the moorland interior.
 The Shetland NSA includes seven designated areas.
 Of these the Fethaland and Hermaness sub-areas fall into the zone of theoretical visibility within 20km of the Proposed Development.
-The adjacent plan extract from Figure 5.1.2 illustrates the position of the proposed turbines in north Yell (black dots) and the Hermaness sub area of the NSA to the north east and the Fethaland sub unit of the NSA to the south west, denoted with the orange boundary lines.
-The closest turbines are 12.5 km to the north east of the Point of Fethaland in the Fethaland sub area and 14 km to the south west of Tonga in the Hermaness sub area.
+The adjacent plan illustrates the position of the proposed turbines in north Yell (black dots) and the Hermaness sub area of the NSA to the north east and the Fethaland sub unit of the NSA to the south west, denoted with the orange boundary lines.
+The closest turbines are 12.5 km to the north east of the Point of Fethaland in the Fethaland sub area (9km from the edge of the NSA at sea) and 12.5 km to the south west of Tonga in the Hermaness sub area.